If you’re trying to get ahead on your grocery budget, using a printable Weekly Meal Planner is the perfect way to do it!

 If you are new to menu planning, there are a few steps to help you out so you can kick it off with a successful first week!
 Let’s get started!

-- Once you know what your week looks like, start plugging in your menus into each day!
-If Tuesday is crazy, make a quick 15 minute meal or a favorite crockpot meal.
-Try to combine like ingredients so you are not buying a bag of parsnips when you only need 1 for a recipe.
+Combine like ingredients so you are not buying a bag of parsnips when you only need one for a recipe.
 Find another way to use parsnips during this week.

-- Make your grocery list and head to the store.
-Just like we have always been told, don’t go hungry and preferably, go alone.
-Sorry, sweetie, it’s best you stay home!
+Step Three: Make your grocery list and head to the store.
+Don’t go hungry and preferably, go alone.

-- Each day, look at your menu, verify that your plans haven’t changed and you can mentally prep through the day of what is to come and what you have to get done!
+Step Five: Each day, look at your menu, verify that your plans haven’t changed.
+Mentally prep through the day of what is to come and what you have to get done!
 It works like a charm!

-Save the Weekly Menus that you have used in a binder.
+Save the Weekly Menus that you have used in a binder like our Recipe Binder or start with plain binder covers to use the same way.
 It’s great to look back at weeks that worked and ones that did not.
 It is also a great reminder to recipes/menus that you have forgotten about!

-- Click the link to download above.
-Right click to save to your computer.
+- Click the link and then right click to save to your computer.

 - Print on 8.5×11” paper at 100% size (to preserve quality, don’t resize if you can help it).

-If you like this printable, make sure to let us know how you are using it!
+Tell us how you are using this printable.
+Make sure to let us know how you are using it!
 We would love to hear!